 Continue to check the clerk’s website for updates: http://www.clermontclerk.org/Auto.html

-Board of County Commissioners: Weekly meetings are being streamed on Facebook.
+Board of County Commissioners: Weekly meetings are streamed on Facebook and www.clermontcountyohio.gov.
 You also may watch the session on a video screen across the hall from the meeting at 101 E. Main St. in Batavia.

 Board of Elections: Visit https://boe.clermontcountyohio.gov/ for the latest voting information.

-Building Inspection: Effective June 1, the Building Inspection Department at Permit Central will be accessible to the public for limited transactions and services from 8 a.m.-3:30 p.m.
-The number of customers in the Permit Central Lobby will be limited to four at any given time.
+Building Inspection: The Building Inspection Department at Permit Central is accessible to the public for limited transactions and services from 8 a.m.-3:30 p.m.
+The number of customers in the Permit Central Lobby is limited to four at any given time.
 Customers are asked to remain outside and not enter until someone leaves.
 Please wear a mask when inside the building, practice social-distancing and respect the people around you.
-We encourage you to continue to use the new Customer Self-Serve portal, our on-site dropbox, electronic submission process by email or USPS mail for dropping off or submitting a new application or revisions.
+We encourage you to continue to use the new Customer Self-Serve portal, our on-site drop box, electronic submission process by email or USPS mail for dropping off or submitting a new application or revisions.
 Meetings with Building Inspection staff will be limited to appointment-only.
 We encourage the use of Skype, Zoom, and FaceTime for meetings whenever possible.
 Please visit our website at www.permit.clermontcountyohio.gov or call one of our Permit Specialists at 513-732-7213 for additional information and options.
 Directional signage will be posted on-site to assist you.
 Customers are encouraged to not enter the building if they are experiencing any of the following symptoms: nasal congestion, diarrhea, sore throat, fever (>100.4 F), achiness, cough, nausea, shortness of breath, vomiting.